 “No way, man.
 You been doing acid too much?”

 “I’ve never done that.
 But I saw the Devil’s face in the flame.”

 “No, man.
 Let me concentrate again.
 I’ve seen it twice already.”

 “Okay.
-Shut up you guys,” Dave says, his serious expression exposing his worry.
+Shut up you guys,” Dave says, his serious expression exposing his fear.

 I fixate on the candle again.
-As it flickers, I feel myself drawn closer even though I haven’t moved.
+As it flickers, I feel myself drawn closer even though I have not moved.
 The flame grows.
 Again, I see the leering face, now with horns and a goatee.

 “I’m still here,” it states.